Val12developer/Javascript-Assessment-Basic-Calculator/README.md

-This files are the Basic Calculator.
+This files are for the Basic Calculator.